chriskirknielsen/dotcom-2024/src/content/posts/2026/2026-03-30-nerd-snipped-into-importing-nike-running-club-into-strava-api/index.md

 STRAVA_CLIENT_SECRET=########################################
 ```

-Create a small “app” to log into Strava via API and import files, which injects the secrets above into the paga's data cascade via `eleventyComputed`.
+Create a small “app” to log into Strava via API and import files, which injects the secrets above into the page’s data cascade via `eleventyComputed`.
 I am providing HTML (in Nunjucks flavour but it should work exactly the same with Liquid or Vento), CSS, and JavaScript separately as the latter is over 300 lines.

 {{ expander 'strava-app.njk' }}
 [strava-app.njk]